Applying for Financial Aid

 The results of a student's FAFSA will also be sent to the College's Office of Financial Aid.

 - Students are required to check their Charter Oak email on a regular basis to monitor the status of their financial aid and to respond to requests for additional information.

 - Students should also log into their ACORN account, "My Financial Aid" portal to access missing documents, check messages, and to accept/reduce/decline financial aid awards.

 - If it is determined that a student is eligible for financial aid, an award notification will be sent to the student.
 Student's should follow all instructions provided in the notification in order to access their financial aid award and other funding requirements.

-Note: FAFSA applications that are incomplete, have conflicting or discrepant data, or require additional information cannot be awarded financial aid.
+Note: All student financial aid eligibility issues must be resolved prior to packaging aid.
+Additionally, FAFSA applications that are incomplete, have conflicting or discrepant data, or require additional information cannot be awarded financial aid.
 Students are responsible for checking the status of their financial aid application and may be required to submit additional documentation to validate data.